paypal/paypal-checkout-components/docs/hybrid.md

 ### Create and execute the payment entirely from the client side

 - Specify `paymentDetails` to create the payment
-- Specify `autoExecute` to execute the payment after the buyer clicks Pay
+- Specify `commit: true` to execute the payment after the buyer clicks Pay
 - Specify `onPaymentComplete` to get a callback after the payment is executed

 ```javascript